-- 1. Concrete Technology, A. M. Neville and J. J. Brooks, Prentice Hall Publication - 2.
-Concrete Technology, M. S. Shetty, S. Chand & Co.
-Publication
+- 1. Concrete Technology by A. M. Neville and J. J. Brooks, Prentice Hall Publication. - 2.
+Concrete Technology by M. S. Shetty, S. Chand & Co.
+Publication.

-- 1. Concrete Technology, A. R. Santha Kumar, Oxford University Press - 2.
-Concrete Technology, M. L. Gambhir, Tata McGraw-Hill Press - 3.
-Properties of Concrete, A. M. Neville, Pearson Publication - 4.
-Concrete: Microstructure, Properties and Materials, P. K. Mehta and J. M. Monteiro, McGraw-Hill Publishers
+- 1. Concrete Technology by A. R. Santha Kumar, Oxford University Press. - 2.
+Concrete Technology by M. L. Gambhir, Tata McGraw-Hill Press. - 3.
+Properties of Concrete by A. M. Neville, Pearson Publication. - 4.
+Concrete: Micro Structure, Properties and Materials by P. K. Mehta and J. M. Monteiro, McGraw-Hill Publishers.

-(A19PC1CE08) HYDRAULIC ENGINEERING AND HYDRAULIC MACHINES
+3 0 (18PC1CE09) HYDRAULIC ENGINEERING AND HYDRAULIC MACHINES

-- To define the fundamental principles of fluid mechanics for the solution of practical civil engineering problems of water conveyance in open channels - To discuss Dimensional analysis and design of channels in uniform and non-uniform flow conditions, hydraulic machinery (pumps and turbines) and the factors affecting their operation and specifications as well as the operation in a system - To solve problems on open channel flow and efficiency of pumps and turbines - To Study and analyze different types, elements of hydro-electric power plants and operational characteristics of turbines and pumps.
+- Define the fundamental principles of fluid mechanics for the solution of practical civil engineering problems of water conveyance in open channels - Discuss Dimensional analysis and design of channels in uniform and non-uniform flow conditions, hydraulic machinery (pumps and turbines) and the factors affecting their operation and specifications as well as the operation in a system - Solve problems on open channel flow and efficiency of pumps and turbines - Study and Analyze different types, elements of hydro-electric power plants and operational characteristics of turbines and pumps.
 Study about CFD

-COURSE OUTCOMES: After completion of the course, the student should be able to CO-1: Study of basics of Open Channel Flows and Design open channels under different flow conditions
+COURSE OUTCOMES: After the completion of the course, students will be able to CO-1: Study of basics of Open Channel Flows and Design open channels under different flow conditions